Howard Jones, engineer of excellence

 Howard Jones Jr.

 *Howard St. Claire Jones, Jr. was born on this date in 1921.
-He is an African-American engineer.
+He was an African American engineer.

 One of three children Jones grew up in Richmond, Virginia.
 He stayed in his hometown to go to Virginia Union University, where he graduated in 1943 with a bachelor's degree in mathematics and physics.
 After college, he moved to Washington, D. C. to be a government engineer.
 He came to Howard University’s government training program as a junior engineer and took a job at the National Bureau of Standards (NBS).